-- the latest International Visitors Survey results for Victoria by campaign region and by country of origin, including visitors, nights and expenditure
+- International Visitors Survey results for Victoria by campaign region and by country of origin, including visitors, nights and expenditure

 - future visitation forecasts

-- international tourism summaries providing the latest tourism data by market including information on visitor numbers, nights and expenditure, purpose of visit, trends, growth and market share, regional dispersal and places visited, repeat visitation and aviation share data.
+- international tourism summaries providing 2019 tourism data by market including information on visitor numbers, nights and expenditure, purpose of visit, trends, growth and market share, regional dispersal and places visited, repeat visitation and aviation share data.

 Figure 1: Key international visitor highlights for Victoria

-- With Australia’s borders closed since March 2020 to help stop the spread of coronavirus (COVID-19), only very limited international visitation has been possible, with significant rates of decline recorded across all key measures.
-International spend in Victoria has not been this low for fourteen years (last at a similar level in the year ending December 2006).
+- With Australia’s borders closed since March 2020 to help stop the spread of coronavirus (COVID-19), only very limited international visitation has been possible for visitors with an exemption.

 *For further information on the calculation of estimates in this IVS release, please refer to the TRA website.

 Note: The International Visitor Survey (IVS) for the year ending December 2018 release included data revisions back to 2005.
 Please do not use/compare previously published data prior to the year ending December 2018 data release.